-There exist, however, problems and limitations in use of machine learning that should be mentioned.
-Nowadays many scientists discuss the so-called ‘reproducibility crisis’, a growing problem in metascience which is the inability to replicate or reproduce scientific studies [5].
-Because ML algorithms are designed to find patterns in given data, even when there are none, they can fixate on noise and cannot asses their own uncertainty.
-As most of AI models work as black boxes, they take certain inputs and produce outputs, without explaining their decisions.
-This can be not only deceptive but sometimes even counterproductive when the ultimate goal is understanding the underlying process.
-Lack of the decision argumentation reduces trust in ML methods and can even make them unusable in fields like medicine, where the confidence in decisions is crucial.
+There are, however, problems and limitations in use of machine learning that should be mentioned.
+Nowadays, many scientists discuss the so-called ‘reproducibility crisis’, a growing problem in metascience, which is the inability to replicate or reproduce scientific studies [5].
+Since ML algorithms have been designed to find patterns in given data, even when there are none, they can fixate on noise, but cannot asses their own uncertainty.
+As most of AI models work as black boxes, they take certain inputs and produce outputs, and no explanation on their decisions is given.
+This can be not only deceptive, but sometimes even counterproductive, especially when the ultimate goal stays with understanding of the background process.
+Lack of the decision argumentation reduces trust in ML methods and can even make them unusable in the field like medicine, where the confidence in decisions is crucial.